Villa Madama is located between Porta Angelica and Ponte Milvio;

 when in 1760 Giuseppe Vasi visited it he found the site in such poor condition that he decided to leave a record of

-the building for future generations; he therefore included two views and a plan of Villa Madama in his last book of etchings.
+the building for future generations; he therefore included a second view and a plan of Villa Madama in his last book of etchings.
 At the time the villa belonged to the King of Naples, who inherited it from his mother, the last of the Farnese; similar to Palazzo Farnese and Orti Farnesiani the villa was eventually stripped of its works of art which were sent to Caserta and Naples to embellish the royal palaces.
 The etching shows a spontaneous vegetation creeping along the small roofs of the circular courtyard and the casino gives the impression of being closed.

 In the description below the plate Vasi made reference to: 1) Main casino designed by Raphael and completed by Giulio Romano; 2) circular courtyard which was not completed; 3) side towards the hill (Monte Mario).
 The small late XIXth century map here below shows: 1) Villa Madama; 2) site of today's Museo dell'Arma del Genio; 3) Ponte Molle (Milvio).
 3) is shown in another page.